dobkeratops/compiler/README.md

 Basically trying to combine everything I like from C++ & Rust, dropping what I dont like, plus what i've always missed.

 This could all be done as a fork of a C++ compiler, or as a fork of Rust.
-However neither community shares these specific goals and it is hard to make complex changes to existing projects - retrofitting 2way inference/openclasses to C++? or retrofitting adhoc-overloading to Rust? both go against the underlying design of either .
+However neither community shares these specific goals and it is hard to make complex changes to existing projects - retrofitting 2way inference/openclasses to C++? or retrofitting adhoc-overloading to Rust?

 Rust has many inspiring features but is a departure from C++ lacking features like function overloading that prevents representing existing C++ code;